 2. Evaluate the possible threats and scenarios

-The potential causes for business disruption and risk to data are virtually infinite, ranging from lightning strike to floods, from a terrorist strike to rodents gnawing away the data cables, from a simple power outage to insider sabotage.
+The potential causes for business disruption and risk to data are virtually infinite, ranging from a lightning strike to floods, from a terrorist strike to rodents gnawing away the data cables, from a simple power outage to insider sabotage.
 Each business is different when it comes to the threats they face the most.
 Businesses need to evaluate the threats that they are more likely to encounter and take adequate countermeasures to both preempt the threat and ensure that the data and other critical assets are protected if the threat does come into play.

 How can you find the time to perform threat evaluations when you must focus on keeping your data protection components compatible?
 An appliance implementation solves compatibility for you.